Miami's best neighborhoods

 Don’t leave Little Havana without catching some live Cuban music.
 There’s no better place to do just that than at Hoy Como Ayer, a historic venue that showcases, among many other things, live salsa in an intimate setting.
 Dancing is encouraged.
 Rum is essential.

 Because Little Havana has so recently become an honest-to-goodness tourism destination, your choice of hotels is limited.
 Very limited.
 Specifically: there’s only one now, the 33-room boutique called the Jefferson Hotel.
-Originally built in 1920, this historic property has a rooftop bar and rooms starting as low as $78 a night.
+Originally built in 1920, this historic property has a rooftop bar and rooms start from $108 a night.

 If you do just one thing…